See the new State of Employee Engagement research report

 Return on investment is a performance measure used to evaluate the efficiency of an investment or its ability to create qualified positive returns.
 Management should look at workplace communication as a performance investment, and consistently assess whether their investments into it are paying off.
 Learn how to measure internal communications.

 The cost of poor workplace communication is well documented.
-David Grossman reported in “The Cost of Poor Communications” that a survey of 400 companies with 100,000 employees each cited an average loss per company of $62.4 million per year because of inadequate communication to and between employees.
+Poor communication costs US businesses up to $1.2 trillion in lost revenue every year due to inefficiencies and project delays.
+At the individual company level, a survey of 400 companies with 100,000 employees each cited an average loss of $62.4 million per company per year because of inadequate communication to and between employees.